apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Everyone Already Forgot About the Apple Vision Pro**
+**Vice President Harris announces final rules mandating minimum standards for nursing home staffing**

-You can read more about it [here](https://gizmodo.com/apple-vision-pro-already-forgotten-about-1851426564).
+You can read more about it [here](https://apnews.com/article/nursing-homes-minimum-staffing-rules-harris-wisconsin-6dbc7bee56d321ddf012fcadf30dfe15).

 ## Requirements
 - Python 3.8